Immunisation - info & resources

 During pregnancy

 Influenza, Whooping cough (Pertussis) and Covid-19 vaccines are routinely recommended and provided free during pregnancy in Australia.
+The RSV vaccine is now free for eligible pregnant women from 3rd February 2025.

 Whooping cough (Pertussis) vaccine is recommended for all pregnant women during each pregnancy, ideally from 20 - 32 weeks gestation but can be given up until birth.
 Whooping cough is a serious and life threatening illness for babies under 6 months of age.
 This vaccine given during pregnancy allows the mother's immune system to make protective antibodies that pass through the blood into baby, giving protection until baby can be immunised themselves.